michelled/weavly.org/src/activities/whats-a-robot.md

 books:
   - title: Robots Robots everywhere
     author: Sue Fliess
-    coverImage: /assets/media/robots-robots-everywhere.jpg
+    coverImage: /assets/media/robots-robots-everywhere-by-sue-fliess.jpg
+    link: /learn/resources/picture-book-list/
 ---
 ## Description

-In this activity, learners will explore what robots are and how they follow instructions.
 This is a multi-level activity.
 First, learners are introduced to the concept of robots.
 Later they are engaged in different activities to identify robots in their immediate environment.

 To introduce them to robots you can use available videos on YouTube or read a picture book about robots.
 Our team is particularly fond of these resources as they provide details that are fun and engaging: